PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Send the content of this query to a remote logger via Protocol Buffer.
   ``alterFunction`` is a callback, receiving a :class:`DNSQuestion` and a :class:`DNSDistProtoBufMessage`, that can be used to modify the Protocol Buffer content, for example for anonymization purposes

-  :param string remoteLogger: An IP:PORT combo to send the remote log to
+  :param string remoteLogger: The :func:`remoteLogger <newRemoteLogger>` object to write to
   :param string alterFunction: Name of a function to modify the contents of the logs before sending

 .. function:: RemoteLogResponseAction(remoteLogger[, alterFunction[, includeCNAME]])